Bow varieties as symplectic reductions of $T^*(G/P)$: Torus Action on Bow Varieties

 Notice that symplectic reductions give us correpondences which induce the following maps

 Then we have the following commutative diagram

-However, it's not interesting because the map $\mathcal{L}_{U_1}$ is $0$ since has nontrivial $\mathbb{T}_{\vec{\lambda},\vec{\mu}}$ invariant part for any $z\in Bow^{\mathbb{T}_{sym}}$.
-On the other hand, if we allow improper pushforward to make a map in the opposite direction for symplectic reductions in the above diagram, we are able to fix the previous problem because both the lie algebra of $U$ and $U_1$ don't have zero weights under the $\mathbb{T}_{\vec{\lambda},\vec{\mu}}$ action.
+However, this diagram is not interesting because the map $\mathcal{L}_{U_1}$ is $0$ since has nontrivial $\mathbb{T}_{\vec{\lambda},\vec{\mu}}$ invariant part for any $z\in Bow^{\mathbb{T}_{sym}}$.
+On the other hand, if we allow improper pushforward to make a map in the opposite direction for symplectic reductions in the above diagram, we are able to fix the previous problem because both the lie algebra of $U$ and $U_1$ do not have zero weights under the $\mathbb{T}_{\vec{\lambda},\vec{\mu}}$ action.
 So we can divide the product of the weights.
 This leads us to consider the following diagram of Lagrangian correspondences

-The commutativity will be investigated in an incoming paper and its connection with the $D5$ resolution formula in \cite{botta2023bow} will be explained. \end{remark}
+This diagram is commutative and actually gives a geometric explanation of the $D5$ resolution formula in \cite{BottaRimanyi:2023}. \end{remark}

-\section{Equivariant cohomology of $2$-row bow varieties}
+\section{Equivariant cohomology of \texorpdfstring{$2$}{2}-row bow varieties}